ccornix/groundzero/README.md

 0. Generate SSH keys for the user of the fresh installation and register the public key where needed.

-1. Clone this repo to `~/dev/groundzero` for further development (assumed by the aliases in the next section).
+1. Clone this repo to TODO for further development.

 2. Within the local repo directory, install a `gitlint` commit-msg hook to check if commit messages adhere to the [Conventional Commits][conventional-commits] specification: